HotelsDotCom/FibOS/README.md

 - [Here](#build) is how to build and debug the tool.
 - [Here](#contributing) is how to customize the tool and its components.

-Use this string as "location" for the bookmarklet
+Use this string as "location" for the bookmarklet:

     javascript:(function(){$.getScript("https://raw.githubusercontent.com/VenereDotCom/FibOS/latest/public/fibos-latest.min.js");})();

-For Hotels.com use this one
+For Hotels.com use this one:

     javascript:(function(){$.getScript("https://raw.githubusercontent.com/VenereDotCom/FibOS/latest/public/fibos-latest-hotels.min.js");})();

-For Venere.com use this one
+For Venere.com use this one:

     javascript:(function(){$.getScript("https://raw.githubusercontent.com/VenereDotCom/FibOS/latest/public/fibos-latest-venere.min.js");})();